 The whole process was part of my addiction.

 Kenny: So what will you be doing during the game this year?

 Paul: Well my wife likes the commercials, so maybe we will DVR it so we can just watch the commercials.
 I’m sure she’ll find something for me to do around the house. (laughs)

 While the game will be enjoyed by millions, some people don’t look forward to it.
-For gamblers in recovery, all the attention focused on the Super Bowl can be a danger to the progress they have made in recovery.
-At the FCCG, we urge you to exercise caution and good judgement when enjoying this year’s Super Bowl.
+For gamblers in recovery, all the attention focused on the big game can be a danger to the progress they have made in recovery.
+At the FCCG, we urge you to exercise caution and good judgement when enjoying this year’s game.
 If gambling is a problem for you or someone you love, give us a call at 888-ADMIT-IT.